cloud-computing-applications/webapp/README.md

 1. NodeJS v18.19.0 or above
 2. npm v10.2.3 or above
 3. MySQL Database Server running locally on port 3306
+4. Setup Github Secrets to be used by Github Actions
-4. Download Packer v1.10.1 or above
+5. Download Packer v1.10.1 or above
-5. Setup a Pub/Sub topic on Google Cloud Platform to publish email verification messages
+6. Setup a Pub/Sub topic on Google Cloud Platform to publish email verification messages
-6. Setup the following Environment Variables For Webapp
+7. Setup the following Environment Variables For Webapp
     - PORT - Enter the port you want to run the application on
     - DB_USERNAME - Enter your MySQL username
     - DB_PASSWORD - Enter your MySQL password